kdwils/weatherstation/README.md

 ## Installation

-To install the package, run the following command:
+To install the binary, run the following command:

 From Go
 ```bash